RobotecAI/ROSCon2023Demo/Docker/README.md

 ./launch_ros.sh > /data/workspace/ros2.log &>1 &
 ```

-Depending on which level is specified with the `ROCSON_DEMO_LEVEL` the simulation will start with the configured warehouse scene.
+Depending on which level is specified with the `ROSCON_DEMO_LEVEL` the simulation will start with the configured warehouse scene.
 The ROS 2 stack will spawn the worker robots and start their navigation tasks.

 # Large scale simulation